jeanflower/CountryGame/README.md

 A nodejs app which connects to a specified mongodb to perform some CRUD (create read update delete) operations.
 The mongo database requires a database called crudExample.
 Create a .env.local file in the monfoapp folder (your env file will be gitignored) and follow the pattern of .env.sample, to point the code at your mongoDB location.

+## stylingcssapp

+A demo of various css styling controls.
+Refer to https://www.w3schools.com/css/ for more.
+To run, load index.html into a browser and explore making changes to mystyles.css.

 ## more steps

  - Use typescript instead of javascript
- - Styling using bootstrap and CSS
+ - Styling using bootstrap
  - nextjs routing, server-side work, middleware